clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/6-configure-peering-for-expressroute-deployment.md

 ## Multiple choice

-You want connectivity to Microsoft 365 and PaaS services.
+To provide connectivity to Microsoft 365 and PaaS services.
 Which peering service must you select?

 (x)Microsoft Peering.{{Correct.
 Connectivity to Microsoft online services (Microsoft 365 and Azure PaaS services) occurs through Microsoft peering.}}